ON THIS PAGE

 Calibration Data (optional)

 If you do not plan to quantize your model during conversion, you can skip this step.
 Otherwise, prepare a directory of image files (.jpg, .png, or .jpeg) used to guide quantization.
-They will be automatically processed to the apporiate format by the ModelConverter.
+They will be automatically processed to the appropriate format by ModelConverter.
+Make sure that the images used for calibration are different from the images used for training the model.
+Typically, the validation dataset is used for this purpose.
 Optionally, you can also provide calibration data as .npy or .raw files.
 However, beware that no automatic processing is performed on these files so make sure to prepare them correctly (e.g. NHWC layout for RVC4 conversion).

 Shared Folder